 We understand the power of shared experiences.
 We ask participants to implement common tasks, lessons, or units with their students and bring back artifacts of practice for discussion, reflection, and further planning.

-Our professional development courses range from short, targeted workshops to courses that are embedded in multi-year and multi-discipline school, district, or state partnerships.
-Our courses are most effective when teachers work side-by-side with professionals who support classroom instruction, such as coaches, administrators, and central office educators.
-Additional courses are available for leaders to support ELA teaching and learning.
+Our professional development workshops range from short, targeted workshops to workshops that are embedded in multi-year and multi-discipline school, district, or state partnerships.
+Our workshops are most effective when teachers work side-by-side with professionals who support classroom instruction, such as coaches, administrators, and central office educators.
+Additional workshops are available for leaders to support ELA teaching and learning.

 The IFL's English language arts (ELA) units engage students as sense-makers and problem-solvers as they read, think, write, and talk about complex texts.
 Tasks invite students to dig deeply into individual texts and work across two or more texts.
 Units can be flexibly integrated into existing curricula.